Go back to all articles

 • Ensure the program is ready for release

 Launching poorly tested products results in the piling up of tech debt, low user retention rates, and high maintenance costs.
-The company managers who had to handle post-release errors know how much more stressful and time consuming it is to patch the software up when it’s live as opposed to running UAT when the product is still in development.
+To avoid these issues, it’s crucial to follow a comprehensive software release checklist that ensures all stages of testing, including UAT, are completed efficiently.
+The company managers who had to handle post-release errors know how much more stressful and time-consuming it is to patch the software up when it’s live as opposed to running UAT when the product is still in development.

 • Get feedback from prospective users